The Common Core Standards and High School Diplomas

 NEDP participants work with teachers and supervisors in schools and adult education programs to create portfolios that show they have demonstrated the required competencies.
-The NEDP is currently available in New York, Virginia, Maryland, Rhode Island, Connecticut and the District of Columbia but may soon be a diploma option in more locations.
+The NEDP is currently available in New York, Virginia, Maryland, Rhode Island, Connecticut, California, Indiana, and the District of Columbia.

 Online High School Diploma Programs